 CT3:

-- New Us interface:
+- Define the services / APIs exposed by the UAE Server (i.e. new Us interface):

-- Define the services or APIs exposed by the UAE server to the UAS application specific server (e.g. USS/UTM), e.g. switching connection modes, UAV events subscription/notification (loss of connectivity, communication failure, etc.), UAV location subscription/notification, QoS requirements retrieval, C2 communication link selection and switching policy, etc.
+- Define the UAE_C2OperationModeManagement API exposed by the UAE server to the UAS application specific server (e.g. USS/UTM) in order to support C2 communication mode configuration and management procedures, e.g. C2 communication mode selection / switching, etc.

-- UAE-AE interface:

-- Define the services or APIs exposed by the UAE server to other UAE servers, e.g. to support distributed UAE server deployments.
+- Define the UAE_RealtimeUAVStatus API exposed by the UAE server to the UAS application specific server (e.g. USS/UTM) in order to support Real-Time UAV Connection Status Monitoring and Location reporting.

 - Support CAPIF for the above mentioned services/APIs.

 - Support of EES (Edge Enabler Server) and align the UAE layer with the Edge Enabler Layer.